The JULES Community

 The JULES model is available cost-free to any researcher for non-commercial use, and this has led to a large and diverse community from all over the globe.
 Although the majority of researchers using JULES are based in the U.K., requests for the JULES code have come from places as diverse as China, India, New Zealand and South America.

 Here's how to get started as a JULES user:

 - The first step is to request access to the code here.
 Registration is free and open to all for non-commercial use (registration is required just to keep track of who is using JULES, not to restrict usage).
 When you register, you will automatically be set up with a Met Office Science Repository Service (MOSRS) login (may take a few days), which will allow you to access the JULES TRAC.

-- Next, bookmark the main JULES manual pages and the online manual for the version of JULES you'll be using (I have the namelist section bookmarked - for JULESvn4.8 this is here - because I continually use the search box there to look up what particular model variables mean).
+- Next, bookmark the main JULES manual pages and also the namelist pages (which you'll need because of the excellent search box through which you can look up what particular model variables mean).

 - Now do at least one of the tutorials on our training page, for example Toby's JULES From Scratch.

 - To subscribe, first follow this link and register yourself.
 After that, wait at least 10 minutes for the email for confirming the registration, and then follow these links to subscribe to the jules and jules-users lists:

 JULES users: https://maillists.reading.ac.uk/scripts/wa-READING.exe?SUBED1=JULES-USERS (i.e. jules-users*A*T*maillists.reading.ac.uk)

 - If you want to unsubscribe from either list, you can go to the same subscription link. *** pls note you need to unsubscribe from BOTH lists to stop getting JULES mailings ***